-With so much uncertainty around the 2021 holiday season, getting a firm understanding of your inventory is one element you can control, and it is crucial for your company’s financial health.
+Between continued supply chain woes, inflated prices, and lengthy shipping delays, eCommerce brands have had a rough couple of years.
+With so much uncertainty, getting a firm understanding of both your financial statements and your inventory items is one element you can control.
+And it is crucial for your company’s financial health and cash flow.

 What costs should you account for in inventory accounting?

-Here are a few of the key metrics and costs you’ll need to keep an eye on in your business:
+Here are a few of the key inventory terms and metrics you’ll should know:

-Many eCommerce entrepreneurs view inventory as an asset.
+Many eCommerce entrepreneurs view inventory as a business asset.
 This isn’t always the case.
 That’s because inventory that just sits on your shelves isn’t turning a profit, and the material and overhead costs can add up quickly and become a liability on your company’s balance sheet.

 Keeping and processing inventory can be expensive, particularly in the case of inventory shrinkage, where your business has less inventory on hand than what’s recorded in your books.
 This may be due to fraud, damage, spoiled product, or refunds.